Blog · Strategy

 The SKU is the revenue unit

-Why brand tracking can't see this
+Why brand tracking cannot see this

 The math of branded-only mentions

-Running both — the common pairing
+Running both: the common pairing

 What to do this week